Draya Michele’s Greatest Struggle Meals Of ALL-TIME

 When she’s not cooking fried chicken or “kinda healthy salmon,” she’s eating super healthy to keep her bodyodyody tight.

-“I am six months pescatarian,” she told BET.
+“I am six months pescatarian,” she told BET in an interview.

 I’ve tried to limit my chicken and red meat consumption a lot.
 I try to drink a lot of water.
 I try to work out.
 My downfalls are sweets.
 I really love sweets.
 And alcohol goes with partying.
 If I’m going to drink, I try to diet.
 If I’m not going to diet, I try to skip dessert,” she said.